Surgical Microscope

 ZEISS Opmi Lumera 700 Surgical Microscopes sale descriptions

 ZEISS Opmi Lumera 700 Surgical Microscopes for sale, Fully Serviced and Certified, Premium Patient, Ready Ophthalmic Microscope.
-Sold as is with 12-month warranty and 30 days money back guarantee
+Sold as is with 12-month warranty and 30 days money back guarantee.

-Sale Included;
+Included;

 • ZEISS Opmi Lumera 700 Surgical Microscopes